Skip to main content

 Business Central’s users report good integration between business operations, especially with Microsoft’s cloud platform.
 The software’s ability to allow custom programming is also reported as a strong suit.
 Negatives include an uneven level of customer support and a high required skillset to utilize self-service resources.
 Business Central is also reported to have a higher-than-average learning curve, especially when customizations are adopted.

-Best for multi-channel inventory management – Cin7
+Alternative for multi-channel inventory management – Cin7

 Cin7 is a cloud-based ERP solution that caters to businesses with multi-channel inventory and warehousing needs, making it a strong choice for small-to-medium wholesalers and manufacturers with distribution-intensive operations.
 Its main advantages lie in a strong inventory and CRM platform and extensive integrations with distribution, fulfillment, 3PL, POS, and e-commerce apps.